Outer-Wilds-New-Horizons/new-horizons/README.md

 	- Zero-g volumes
 - Implement custom Nomai scrolls
 - Implement custom translatable writing
-- Implement constant gravity volumes
+- Implement constant gravity volumes (technically done)
 - Destroy planets that fall into a star
 - Make a template Unity project to use with NH, including all game scripts recovered using UtinyRipper to make AssetBundle creation easier